Insider Tips From Local Experts

 Take a Helicopter Tour: Get a bird’s-eye view of the Grand Canyon with an exciting helicopter tour.
 On your narrated tour you’ll soar high above the Canyon rim for expansive views that range for hundreds of miles, then dip gently below the rim for a close-up look at rock formations that are millions of years old.

 Book a Mule Trip: If hiking isn’t your speed, venture into the Grand Canyon on the back of a sure-footed mule!
-Full-day and overnight mule rides are available, but reservations sell out quickly.
-Plan ahead and make your reservations at least six months in advance.
+Full-day and overnight mule rides into the Canyon are available, but reservations sell out quickly (up to 15 months in advance), so advance planning is a must.
 The full-day trip lasts about seven hours and offers plenty of photo ops along the way.
-Guests on overnight mule trips will spend the night at the world-famous Phantom Ranch at the bottom of the Grand Canyon.
+Shorter, 1- to 3-hour mule rides are available on the North and South rims.
+These rides follow scenic Rim trails, but may dip briefly into the Canyon.

 Explore with a Ranger: National Park Service Rangers offer a variety of interpretive walks and programs for Canyon visitors to enjoy.
-Look inside your copy of The Guide, the official park newspaper obtained at the park entrance, for more information and program schedules.
+Check the website or look inside your copy of The Guide, the official park newspaper obtained at the park entrance, for more information and current program offerings.

 Visit the Grand Canyon Skywalk: Located on the West Rim, a five-hour drive from the South Rim, the Skywalk is a glass-floored, horseshoe-shaped walk that projects over the massive Canyon.
 Marvel at unobstructed views as you stand almost a mile above the Colorado River.